 However, the DEWALT DCD771C2 is the best of this trio with the spade bit, only taking a tiny bit longer than the Kobalt to punch through the board.
 We never had to shift into the lower gear with this DEWALT unless we were drilling through particularly stubborn sections of wood, like a big knot.

 The Bosch GSR18V couldn't handle the paddle bit in its higher gear, but did a great job once we downshifted, though this meant it is much slower at drilling the 1" holes than the drills that could handle it in their higher gears.
-The Ridgid was a little weaker than the M18 in this test and kept stalling when it was in its higher gear, but eventually made it though if we kept stopping and restarting it.
+The Ridgid was a little weaker than the M18 in this test and kept stalling when it was in its higher gear, but eventually made it through if we kept stopping and restarting it.

 All three of these drills finished out with a strong showing when it came to drilling through steel, though the Ridgid was slightly faster than the Bosch, followed by the DEWALT.
 However, all three drilled ¼" holes in the metal sheet in less than three seconds and ½" holes in less than nine seconds.

-The Porter-Cable PCCK607LB, the Ryobi P252, and the Milwaukee M12 FUEL followed, all meriting a 7 out of 10.
+The PORTER-CABLE PCCK607LB, the Ryobi P252, and the Milwaukee M12 FUEL followed, all meriting a 7 out of 10.
 These tools all did a fine job at drilling through the metal, taking less than two seconds with the ¼" drill and less than 10 seconds with the ½" drill.
 However, all three of these drills performed considerably worse than the top ones when it came to using the 5" hole saw and the paddle bit.
-These three could all use the spade bit reasonably well — with the Ryobi having a slight edge over the M12 and the Porter-Cable — but we did have to downshift to the lower gear and you could tell they were struggling slightly.
+These three could all use the spade bit reasonably well — with the Ryobi having a slight edge over the M12 and the Porter-Cable — but we did have to downshift to a lower gear and you could tell they were struggling slightly.

 The 12-volt Bosch PS31-2A and the Makita XFD10R came next, each earning a 6 out of 10 for their slightly above average performance at drilling holes.
 The Makita did well with the twist drills in steel and with the 1" spade bit, holding its own with the top tools, but did absolutely terrible with the hole saw.
 We would start with a fully charged battery and it would immediately die after 20-30 seconds of use.
 This happened to us multiple times with different batteries and we even reached out to the manufacturer to see if we had somehow gotten a dud set of batteries, but it never got resolved.
 We successfully made it through the door once with the Makita in low gear, but it took tons of tries with the batteries dying rapidly in every other one to get to that point.